Pinanwal

-Pinanwal is a major town and Union Council of Tehsil Pind Dadan Khan District Jhelum.
-It is located on main Jhelum-Pind Dadan Khan road almost 60 km from Jhelum, 24 km from P.D.Khan and 48 km from Lilla interchange (M2).
+Pinanwal is a major town and Union Council of Tehsil Pind Dadan Khan, District Jhelum, in Punjab province of Pakistan.
+It is located on the main Jhelum-Pind Dadan Khan road almost 60 km from Jhelum, 24 km from Pind Dadan Khan and 48 km from Lilla interchange (M2).
+Well known mohallahs of Pinanwal are Gulab shah, Sadaat, Kharid pur, Mughlan, KotAli, Rajgaan, Haveli, Najafabad, Nisarabad etc. Pinanwal has four banks.
+These Banks are Muslim Commercial Bank (MCB), Bank of Punjab (BOP), Askari Bank and Bank Al Habib.
+Pinanwal also has a Post Office.